SnYGame/SnYGame.github.io/orig/game/status/mirror.md

 ## Development

-Redrin added Mirror was added on the 15th June, 2016, in order to change one of Banana's spell effect into a status albeit the effect was slightly different.
-On the 2nd of July, 2016, Banana changed the effect to instead double the damage of basic attacks for unknown reasons.
-Two days later, Banana's character was reworked and the status itself was removed the day after.
+Mirror was created by Redrin in order to change one of Banana's spell effects into a status (albeit with a slightly different effect).
+Banana later changed the effect of Mirror entirely, but two days after that, Banana's character was reworked and the status was removed on the following day.
+It is unknown how many (if any) of these changes were communicated, or what the reasons for doing so were.

 ---